Understanding the User Interface

 Redo: Undoes the last operation or redoes it if no new changes have been made in the meantime.
 Undo can only revert changes made in this session (since the moment the annotation view was opened).
-To revert to older versions use the "Restore Older Version" functionality, described later in this list.
+To revert to older versions use the "Restore Older Version" functionality described later in this list.

-Save: Saves your annotation work. webKnossos automatically saves every 30 seconds.
+Save: Saves your annotation work.
+WEBKNOSSOS automatically saves every 30 seconds.

-Archive: Only available for Explorative Annotations.
-Closes the annotation and archives it, removing it from a user's dashboard.
-Archived annotations can be found on a user's dashboard under "Explorative Annotations" and by clicking on "Show Archived Annotations".
+Archive: Closes the annotation and archives it, removing it from a user's dashboard.
+Archived annotations can be found on a user's dashboard under "Annotations" and by clicking on "Show Archived Annotations".
 Use this to declutter your dashboard.
+(Not available for tasks)

 Share: Create a shareable link to your dataset containing the current position, rotation, zoom level etc. Use this to collaboratively work with colleagues.
 Read more about this feature in the Sharing guide.

 Duplicate: Create a duplicate of this annotation.
 The duplicate will be created in your account, even if the original annotation belongs to somebody else.